Charge qubits in the USC regime for quantum state transfer: Coupling ratio of the light-matter interaction

 \subsection{Limit of the light-matter coupling ratio}

 Now that we have obtained the exact Hamiltonians for the circuits above, let us study the limit of the light-matter coupling ratio.
-As previously mentioned, we consider the CPB working on the sweet spot, where its low-lying energy spectrum can in certain conditions be truncated to an effective two-level system, with transition frequency $\hbar\omega_{q}=E_J$ and charge operator $\hat{n}_{J} = (\mathbbm{I}+\sigma^x)/2$, where $\mathbbm{I}$ is the identity matrix, and $\sigma^x$ is the first Pauli matrix.
-Under this approximation, the Hamiltonian in Eq.~(\ref{Eq04}) becomes
+As previously mentioned, we consider the CPB working on the sweet spot, where its low-lying energy spectrum can in certain conditions be truncated to an effective two-level system, with transition frequency $\hbar\omega_{q}\approx E_J$.
+The coupling operator written in the truncated eigenstate basis of the CPB Hamiltonian reads $(\hat{n}_{J}-n_g) = \sigma^x/2$, where $\sigma^x$ is the first Pauli matrix.
+Under this approximation, the Hamiltonian in Eq.~(\ref{Eq04}) becomes the QRM

-where $\tilde{g}=g/2$ corresponds to the normalized coupling strength.
-Notice that for small $\tilde{g}$, the coupling term $\mathbb{I}(a + a^\dagger)$ can be adiabatically eliminated.
-However, as $\tilde{g}$ increases, this contribution is not negligible anymore, and Eq.~(\ref{Eq07}) describes the light-matter interaction between a CPB and a single electromagnetic mode rather differently from the QRM

-Furthermore, this coupling term $\mathbb{I}(a + a^\dagger)$ induces the breaking of the parity symmetry $\mathbb{Z}_{2}$.
-Alternatively, by displacing the annihilation and creation operators with a constant, we are left with the QRM plus a $\sigma_x$ additional term in the qubit Hamiltonian.
-Consequently, it is possible to access any state of the system because of the lack of internal selection rules~\cite{PDiaz2016}.
-Fig.~\ref{fig02} shows the energy spectrum of both systems \ie $H_1$ and $H_{{\rm{QRM}}}$ as a function of the ratio $\tilde{g}/\omega_r$.
-For $\tilde{g}/\omega_{r}\in[0,0.3]$, i.e. within the perturbative USC~\cite{Rossatto2017}, the energy spectrum of both models coincide, confirming the approximation routinely used in the literature~\cite{Blais2004, Wallraff2004}.
-Out of the perturbative USC/DSC regimes, i.e. $\tilde{g}/\omega_{r}\in[0.3,1]$, the two models do not describe the same physical phenomena.

-In the past decades, there has been a great interest to know the limits of the fundamental coupling between an anharmonic system (matter) and a single-mode resonator (light)~\cite{FornDiaz2019,Jaako2016,ManucharyanJPA2017,Devoret2007}.
-In the context of the qubit approximation the following ratio is a compact figure of merit for the strength of the coupling relative to the characteristic energies of the qubit and the harmonic part
+where $\tilde{g}=g/2$.
+In recent years, the exploration of the fundamental limits of the coupling between an anharmonic system (matter) and a single-mode resonator (light) has drawn great attention~\cite{Devoret2007,Jaako2016,ManucharyanJPA2017,FornDiaz2019}.
+Within the two-level approximation of the matter degree of freedom, the ratio~\cite{Nataf2010,Jaako2016,BosmanPRB2017}

-We put it forward as a figure of merit also beyond the qubit approximation.
-It can be readily appreciated that the coupling ratio is inversely proportional to the Josephson energy $\sqrt{E_J}$ of the CPB, and can, in principle, be arbitrarily increased.
-This formula generalizes those defined in \cite{FornDiaz2019,ManucharyanJPA2017}, which are proposed for resonance, i.e. $\omega_r=\omega_q$,
+is a compact figure of merit, gauging the strength of the coupling with respect to the characteristic energies of the qubit and the harmonic part.
+A generalization of such quantity can be done beyond for higher-energy transitions in the anharmonic subsystem.
+For the case at hand, it can be readily appreciated that the coupling ratio is inversely proportional to the Josephson energy $\sqrt{E_J}$ of the CPB, and can, in principle, be arbitrarily increased~\cite{Jaako2016}.
+This formula generalizes those defined in \cite{FornDiaz2019,ManucharyanJPA2017}, which are proposed for resonance condition, i.e., $\omega_r=\omega_q$,